iMoonLab/DeepHypergraph/README.md

 ### Learning on Low-Order Structures

-On simple graph structures, you can smooth a given vertex features with GCN's Laplacian matrix by:
+On graph structures, you can smooth a given vertex features with GCN's Laplacian matrix by:

 ```python
 import torch